La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 > **le solri na ku te gusni .i se ni'i bo nicte**
 > _The sun is not shining.
 Therefore, it's night._

-ni'i
+**ni'i**
 : modal term: logically because of …

-se ni'i
+**se ni'i**
 : modal term: with the logical consequence that …, logically therefore

-Here we can't use **ri'a** as we are talking not about a result but about logical implication.
+Here, we can't use **ri'a** as we are talking not about a result but about logical implication.
 The fact that it is night just logically follows from the sun not shining.

 > **mi darxi la .kevin. mu'i le nu ky. lacpu le kerfa be mi**
 > _I hit Kevin because he pulled my hair._

-mu'i
+**mu'i**
 : term: because (of motive …)

-In this example, what we have is not two events which are physically connected, like clouds and rain, but three events:
+In this example, what we have is not two events that are physically connected, like clouds and rain, but three events:

 1. Kevin pulls my hair.
 2. I decide, as a result of this, to hit Kevin.
 3. I hit Kevin.

-English misses out the second event and says _Sally hit Joey because he pulled her hair._ However, this is not only vague but, some would say, psychologically dangerous.
+English omits the second event and says _Sally hit Joey because he pulled her hair._ However, this is not only vague but, some would say, psychologically dangerous.
 People do not generally react to stimuli automatically, but as a result of motivation, and confusing complex responses with simple physical causation may lead us to believe that we have no control over our emotions or even our actions.
 Thus, it is often useful to say not just physical reactions (**ri'a**) but emphasize responses which have a cognitive/emotional element (**mu'i**).

 > **le ctuca pu plicru la .ben. le jemna ki'u le nu by. pu zabna gunka**
-> _The teacher gave to Ben the gem as a present because he worked nice._
+> _The teacher gave Ben the gem as a present because he worked well._

-le ctuca
+**le ctuca**
 : the teacher

-le jemna
+**le jemna**
 : the gem

 zabna